dylan-lang/opendylan/documentation/building-with-duim/source/design/index.rst

 if you create instances of *<row-layout>* and *<column-layout>* explicitly using *make*.

-*Note:* You may have to resize the window to see everything.
+.. note:: You may have to resize the window to see everything.

 Adding a radio box
 ~~~~~~~~~~~~~~~~~~